 The City as Campus

-Matriculating in the MA History of Decorative Arts and Design program means enrolling in New York City or Paris.
+Matriculating in the MA History of Design and Curatorial Studies program means enrolling in New York City or Paris.
 Home to some of the world's most important collections of design and decorative arts and central to the art marketplace, the two cities present ideal locations for graduate study.
 Students attend exhibitions, dealers' fairs, and auctioneers' presale shows.

 NYC: Museum as Classroom

 The program's New York home, the Cooper Hewitt, Smithsonian Design Museum, is the only museum in the United States devoted exclusively to historical and contemporary design.
 Most classes are held in the program's suite of rooms on the museum campus, where students meet and work with renowned curators, designers, collectors, and scholars.
-Students have access to the Cooper-Hewitt National Design Library, which remains open evenings and weekends for the exclusive use of program participants.
+Students have access to the Cooper Hewitt Smithsonian Design Library, which remains open evenings and weekends for the exclusive use of program participants.

 Paris: New Opportunities in a Historic Setting